FlorianHeigl/SVCheck/README.md

 This tools generates Excel file of Spectrum Virtualize system via REST API calls.
 The reports contain asset data, inventory of objects, usage and performance metrics.
+Using the API comes back with results much faster than SSH-based access.

 ### Must read